 At 12 yrs. old I was fascinated by this little box called a camera.
 If you pressed the button and brought the negatives to a drugstore, one week later photos would be returned in its' place.
 I didn't understand this magic.
 When I was old enough, I studied photography at Brooklyn College.
 I found that if I put my negatives in a thing called an enlarger a shadow would appear on photo paper.
 When I dropped that paper in some chemicals, a picture would emerge.
 Wow!
 I was hooked and so I studied at the International Center Of Photography.
 Now, I take a photo, plug my camera into my computer and the photo I just took pops up on my screen.
 Times have changed.

-I love selling my photos and knowing I will part of that person's life for as long as my art work hangs on his or her wall.
+I love selling my photos and knowing I will be part of that person's life for as long as my art work hangs on his or her wall.
 In my portfolio, I have many photos of New York City, and travel photos, from places I have visited.
 However anything that catches my imagination is grist for my griddle.....oops, my camera.
 Black and white, or color, it doesn't much matter.
 I love both.

 All photographs on this web site are fully protected by U.S. and international copyright laws, all rights reserved.
 The images may not be copied, reproduced, manipulated or used in any way, without written permission of Madeline Ellis.
-Any one who ignores this warning will be violating copyright laws and will be prosecuted.